fcap-protocol/docs/spec.md

 **Description:** The number of KTVs within this packet.
 This, along with the rtr status, is used to determine the length of the packet.

-### ext

-**Type:** 1-bit boolean

-**Description:** Does this packet contain a message ID for requst or response

-If this bit is set, then the header is 2 bytes long and contains the extended message ID and message type.
-Else the header is only 1 byte long and acts as a 'broadcast' packet.

 ### Version
 **Type:** 4-bit enum